cons3rt/pycons3rt3/README.md

 * Creates an asset zip, and imports the zip file into CONS3RT
 * Adds an `asset.yml` file to the asset directory with the site info and asset ID

+Import an asset and set the visibility to the project-level:

+`asset import --asset_dir=/path/to/asset --visibility=OWNING_PROJECT`

 Update an existing asset in CONS3RT:

 `asset update --asset_dir=/path/to/asset`

 * Uses the asset ID in the asset.yml file
 * Creates an asset zip, and updates the asset ID

+Update an asset and set the visibility to the community-level:

+`asset update --asset_dir=/path/to/asset --visibility=COMMUNITY`

+Query for software assets:

+`asset query --asset_type=software`

+Query for the latest community container asset containing "nginx":

+`asset query --asset_type=containers --asset_subtype=DOCKER --expanded --community --name nginx --latest`

+Use the `queryids` command to query for just the latest asset ID for asset with name "nginx":

+`asset queryids --asset_type=containers --latest --name=nginx`

 # cons3rt CLI